spike0en/15-Seconds-Online-ADB-Installer-and-Updater/README.md

-# 15 Seconds Online ADB Installer and Updater (JP)
+# 15 Seconds Online ADB Installer and Updater (EN)
 ## About this
 This is an online update-compatible version of the tool to set up ADB and Fastboot in about 15 seconds, which was previously troublesome to install.